Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Related Work

 \subsection{Prior work on certificate overhead and chain-related cost}

-Within that broader literature, certificate-related overhead has emerged as one of the most consequential sources of deployment cost.
-Sikeridis et al.\ already showed that post-quantum authentication in TLS~1.3 cannot be evaluated solely through abstract security arguments or primitive-level operation counts, because certificate size, transmitted bytes, and signature verification cost all affect handshake behavior materially \cite{sikeridis2020}.
-Their study helped shift the discussion from purely algorithmic comparison toward protocol-visible authentication overhead.
+Within that literature, certificate-related overhead has emerged as a major source of deployment cost.
+Sikeridis et al.\ showed that post-quantum authentication in TLS~1.3 cannot be evaluated solely through abstract security arguments or primitive-level operation counts, because certificate size, transmitted bytes, and signature verification cost all affect handshake behavior materially \cite{sikeridis2020}.
+Their study shifted the discussion from purely algorithmic comparison toward protocol-visible authentication overhead.

-Paul et al.\ pushed that line further by treating the certificate chain itself as a design space rather than as a fixed administrative artifact \cite{paul2021mixed}.
+Paul et al.\ extended that line of analysis by treating the certificate chain itself as a design space instead of a fixed administrative artifact \cite{paul2021mixed}.
 Their mixed-chain proposal is especially relevant because it recognizes that post-quantum migration may proceed through heterogeneous hierarchies in which different certificates serve different operational roles.
-It suggests that the effective cost of post-quantum authentication depends not only on which algorithms are selected, but also on how they are distributed across the hierarchy.
+It suggests that the effective cost of post-quantum authentication depends on algorithm selection and on the distribution of those algorithms across the hierarchy.

 Recent PQ TLS evaluation frameworks have continued to track the relation between cryptographic choices, handshake latency, and protocol overhead \cite{montenegro2025framework}.
 Even so, prior work has generally emphasized aggregate configuration-level behavior more than placement-centered analysis of certification hierarchies.
-The literature has shown clearly that certificates matter.
-It has been less explicit about isolating how hierarchy position, effective chain exposure, and client/server cost concentration interact as distinct explanatory variables.
+The literature has shown that certificates matter.
+It has been less explicit about how hierarchy position, effective chain exposure, and client/server cost concentration interact as distinct explanatory variables.